wenhuchen/Semi-Supervised-Image-Captioning/README.md

 * [scikit-image](http://scikit-image.org/)

 ## Data Preparation
-Our model can be run on [MS-COCO](3) and [Flickr30K](4) dataset, the bootstrapped learning can be done on [NewsCrawl](5) dataset.
-The whole process takes three steps, the first step is to detect the salient visual concepts and their corresponding regional features.
+Our model can be run on [MS-COCO](http://mscoco.org/) and [Flickr30K](http://shannon.cs.illinois.edu/DenotationGraph/) dataset, the bootstrapped learning can be done on [NewsCrawl](http://www.statmt.org/wmt11/translation-task.html#download) dataset.
+The whole process takes three steps, the first step is too detect the salient visual concepts and their corresponding regional features.
 The second step is to pre-train the model on out-of-domain data and get a good starting points, the final step is to finetune the model on the indomain pairwise dataset.

 ### Config file
 The config.py needs to be specified to run experiments.
 You need to edit the config by setting the coco/flickr image folder to your local location, also the Multi-Instance Caffe and Standard Caffe toolkit need to be specified.
 The standard caffe toolkit is used for layer feature extraction, while Multi-Instance Caffe used for visual concept detection